Q. What is your goal?

 Q. What if patients or consumers want to send financial help?

 People interested in supporting Patients For Affordable Drugs can click here.
 We hope you’ll also share your story, so we can lift up patient voices in the debate around drug prices.
 While we do not actively ask patients for donations, we can use the help and will put your money to good use.

 Q. But drug corporations have amassed a huge war chest — they spent $2.3 billion on lobbying over the past decade.
 Isn’t this a fool’s errand?

-We are under no illusions – Patients For Affordable Drugs will be massively outspent by the drug lobby.
+We are under no illusions – Patients For Affordable Drugs is massively outspent by the drug lobby.
 But we have one thing they don’t, real Americans who demand a change in drug pricing.

 There is an old saying: “The only way to be sure of failure is not to try.”
 And we are not alone.
 Among the other forces working to lower drug prices are family physicians, internists, the American Medical Association, pharmacist groups, AARP, health care worker groups—even Walmart.
-Most patient groups, however, don’t speak out against high drug prices because they get funding from drug companies.
-So we will represent patients.
+Most patient advocacy groups, however, don’t speak out against high drug prices because they rely on funding from drug companies.
+So we represent patients on the issue.